Desmond Barry: Work

-When he began writing his own debut novel, The Chivalry of Crime (Jonathan Cape, 2001), Barry did exhaustive research on Jesse James, and decided to study Stanislavski's 'system' of acting in order to relate better to the psychological aspects of James and his cohorts.
+When he began writing his own debut novel, The Chivalry of Crime (Little, Brown & Co, 2000; Jonathan Cape, 2001), Barry did exhaustive research on Jesse James, and decided to study Stanislavski's 'system' of acting in order to relate better to the psychological aspects of James and his cohorts.

-From 1999 to 2001, in the summer months, Barry worked in Tibet as part of a non-governmental organisation.
+From 1999 to 2001, in the summer months, Barry worked in Tibet as project coordinator for a non-governmental organisation.

-The Chivalry of Crime was voted Best First Novel of the Year by the Western Writers of America and was shortlisted for the 2002 Wales Book of the Year Award.
+The Chivalry of Crime was awarded Best First Novel of the Year by the Western Writers of America.
+It was shortlisted for the 2002 Wales Book of the Year Award.
 A Bloody Good Friday (Jonathan Cape, 2002) is set in his home town in 1977.
 Cressida’s Bed (Jonathan Cape, 2004) made the 2005 Wales Book of the Year Long List.

+Under the heteronym, David Enrique Spellman (DES) he wrote and coordinated the multi-platform noir novel Far South (Serpent's Tail, 2011) that included web-based short films and a graphic novella.